NilK15/youtube-design-html-css-only/README.md

-# Youtube Front-End Responsive Clone - No Functionality Only Design!
+# Youtube Front-End Responsive Site - Only Design Implementation!

 ### My attempt at replicating the YouTube website design (non-functional) usingly purely HTML and CSS only (and Google Fonts).